 Do you have double kayaks?

-Generally, for half day trips we’ll meet at 9 a.m. or 3 p.m.
-For full day trips we’ll meet at 10 a.m.
+Generally, for half day trips we’ll meet at 9.30 a.m. or 2.30 p.m.
+For full day trips we’ll most likely meet at 10 a.m.
 This is subject to change due to weather or tidal conditions, but you will be informed the day before.Do you have a minimum/maximum group size?

 Full day trips are leisurely affairs.
-They generally mean we can take a bit more time to stop off, have a look around, drink tea and eat flapjack!
+They generally mean we can take a bit more time to watch wildlife, explore inlets and islands, drink tea and eat flapjack!
 While it affords more time to get to more remote places, it doesn’t necessarily mean we will be paddling for twice as long as a half day trip!How do I get to Harris?

 You have three options using the ferry.